 The off-leash section of Shelly Beach extends from the beach access stairs marked by the pin, where there’s plenty of free parking, south to the northern beach access walkway off Shelly Beach Road, adjacent to the golf course.

-The Garden is currently closed due to the current coronavirus situation, but when it reopens its the perfect spot to head for a relaxed lunch with your pooch, with a take-away style menu serving up burgers, salads, smoothies and more.
+The Garden is the perfect spot to head for a relaxed lunch with your pooch, with a take-away style menu serving up burgers, salads, smoothies and more.
 Just nab a nook in the garden to enjoy your feast.

 The Grounds is not far away from Sydney Park, one of the most popular dog parks in Sydney.
 Nearly all the park is 24-hours off-leash, except for a few small sections like the playground and near the barbecue areas.
 It’s perfect for a long afternoon stroll.

 Head to Glebe to explore the inner city foreshore.
 Dogs are allowed off-lead on the Glebe Foreshore Walk that follows Blackwattle Bay in between Ferry Road and the tip of Glebe Point Road.
 There’s even some sections where dogs can go for a paddle in the water.